facundoolano/redis-lru/README.md

 * `max`: Maximum amount of items the cache can hold.
 This option is required; if no other option is needed, it can be passed directly as the second parameter when creating the cache.
-* `namespace`: prefix appended to all keys saved in Redis, to avoid clashes with other applications and to allow multiple instances of the cache.
+* `namespace`: Prefix appended to all keys saved in Redis, to avoid clashes with other applications and to allow multiple instances of the cache.
+* `maxAge`: Maximum amount of milliseconds the key will be kept in the cache; after that getting/peeking will resolve to `null`.
+Note that the value will be removed from Redis after `maxAge`, but the key will be kept in the cache until next time it's accessed (i.e. it will be included in `count`, `keys`, etc., although not in `has`.).

 ## API

 All methods return a Promise.

-* `set(key, value)`: set value for the given key, marking it as the most recently accessed one.
+* `set(key, value, maxAge)`: set value for the given key, marking it as the most recently accessed one.
 Keys should be strings, values will be JSON.stringified.
+The optional `maxAge` overrides for this specific key the global expiration of the cache.
 * `get(key)`: resolve to the value stored in the cache for the given key or `null` if not present.
 If present, the key will be marked as the most recently accessed one.
-* `getOrSet(key, fn)`: resolve to the value stored in the cache for the given key.
+* `getOrSet(key, fn, maxAge)`: resolve to the value stored in the cache for the given key.
 If not present, execute `fn`, save the result in the cache and return it. `fn` should be a no args function that returns a value or a promise.
+If `maxAge` is passed, it will be used only if the key is not already in the cache.
 * `peek(key)`: resolve to the value stored in the cache for the given key, without changing its last accessed time.
 * `del(key)`: removes the item from the cache.